The plumbing behind world's financial markets is creaking. Loudly

 JPMorgan Chase & Co economists expect first-half contractions in growth across the globe.
 And this is as the U.S. response to the coronavirus is only getting started.

-(Graphic: Coronavirus hits financial markets link: tmsnrt.rs/2WbB4dw)
+GRAPHIC: Coronavirus hits financial markets - here

 Investors and regulators have been alarmed, in particular, by liquidity problems in the $17 trillion U.S. Treasuries market.